yohamta/donburi/README.md

 ### Systems

-As of today, there is no function for the concept of a "System" in ECS.
+As of today, there is no function for the concept of "Systems" in ECS.
 It is assumed that operations are performed on entities using queries.